 About the artists

-Convivium Singers is an award-winning, critically acclaimed choral ensemble, providing opportunities for young singers at the early stages of performing careers, as well as for talented musicians who have chosen not to pursue careers in music.
-The ensemble specialises in performing and recording sacred and secular music by living European and American composers.
-It was recently described as ‘an extraordinarily good choir to listen to’ by BBC Radio 3’s ‘CD Review.’
+Convivium Singers is an award-winning, critically acclaimed choral ensemble.
+They provide opportunities for young singers at the early stages of performing careers.
+In addition, talented musicians who have chosen not to pursue careers in music form part of the ensemble.
+Above all, the ensemble specialises in performing and recording sacred and secular music by living European and American composers.
+BBC Radio 3’s ‘CD Review’ recently described them as ‘an extraordinarily good choir to listen to’.

-Convivium Singers have released a number of recordings in recent years, collaborating with companies, including the Baltic Exchange, London, and publishers, notably the Royal School of Church Music.
+Convivium Singers have released a number of recordings in recent years.
+For instance, they collaborated with companies including the Baltic Exchange (London), and publishers including the Royal School of Church Music.
 Composer discs include works by Jonathan Dove, Margaret Rizza, Malcolm Archer, Carson Cooman, Hugh Benham and Michael Higgins.
 They have also delved into early music, and their CD of motets by Peter Philips (Convivium Records) received a Choir & Organ five-star review.
-The choir was filmed at Portsmouth Cathedral in 2014 for a special Songs of Praise programme on BBC1, as part of the DDay70 commemorations.
+In 2014 the choir was filmed at Portsmouth Cathedral for the BBC’s DDay70 Songs of Praise Special.

 The Singers often work with established conductors and composers to introduce contemporary music to wider audiences.
 They were prize-winners at the Tolosa International Choral Contest (2011, Spain).
-The ensemble has also performed at Milan’s La Fabbrica del Canto festival and in Hradec Králové at the Czech choral festival Sborové slavnosti.
+In addition, they performed at Milan’s La Fabbrica del Canto festival and the Czech choral festival Sborové slavnosti.

 Convivium Singers have a diverse repertoire from traditional choral music to folk-songs, partsongs and popular arrangements.